JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 the fact that sound gags hit all cogs, and squirt gags hit one cog at a time with the exception of the Geyser).
 Toons with max squirt have a 95% chance of hitting any unlured cog with their squirt gags, and all toons have a 100% chance of hitting any lured cog with their squirt gags.
+This is in contrast to throw gags, which are similar to squirt gags but have worse accuracy on unlured cogs whose level is 10 or higher (assuming max throw).

 ## Pure strategies

-### P0a
+### P0a [95%] &#x1f30a;

 **2 non-organic hoses**, **1 non-organic Storm Cloud**, and **1 organic Storm Cloud** takes out an **unlured level 10 v2.0** cog.